pablocru/hello-c/src/07-advanced-array-manipulation/statement.md

-# Exercise 7: Pointers, Functions, and Dynamic Memory Allocation
+# Pointers, Functions, and Dynamic Memory Allocation

 This exercise will challenge you to work with pointers, functions, and dynamic memory allocation using `malloc`.
 You’ll be required to create a program that dynamically